Powered by

 Conclusion

 All the above-mentioned information is observational.
 There are moments of being happy about the management in Indore, while the mismanagement is evident in Ujjain.
-Although, the idea of organizing such a mass movement with generators, moving toilets, food, cutlery, and more is an oxymoron.
+However, the idea of organizing such a mass movement with generators, moving toilets, food, cutlery, and more is an oxymoron.